xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_dnt.md

 One way to solve this issue is by looking ahead at the next token(s) to determine which path to take.
-That way the parser could see that although there is no enumeration `LEFT` for the EDT `directions`, there is a constant `LEFT` for the CSP `directions`.
+That way the parser could see that although there is no enumerator `LEFT` for the EDT `directions`, there is a constant `LEFT` for the CSP `directions`.

-Another way to solve this problem is to wait until no enumeration `LEFT` is found and then "take a step back" to look for a constant specification named `directions` and search there for a constant named `LEFT`.
+Another way to solve this problem is to wait until no enumerator `LEFT` is found and then "take a step back" to look for a constant specification named `directions` and search there for a constant named `LEFT`.
 This second path is taken in this design because it better preserves the grammar.